Aelkoulali/Espresso/README.md

 # 🗂️ Espresso ☕🥯
 ## Energy Company Website (HTML + CSS + Bootstrap)
 A responsive multi-page website for an coffee shop brand.
-It includes sections like About, Activities, Projects, Careers, and Contact, using Bootstrap for layout and styling.
+It includes sections like About, About, Menuu, Food, Beverages, Reservation and Contact, using Bootstrap for layout and styling.

 ## ✅ Key Features
 - Responsive design (mobile-first)